martin11591/Learning/JavaScript/README.md

 At old times I did not format my scripts, so now I see how much wrong programistic convention it is.

+In addition I always wrote in one file without grouping.
+For most of the time I didn't need to, because it was small "projects" for single thing to do.

 ## 3D Graphics

 3D graphics created in Word image canvas \(even before WebGL canvas!\).
 IE6 only.